Actually, he’s not ghosting you (6 Signs)

 Aside from the fact we are all likely to cross over some lines in the sand with others, even though we mean well, it may be hard of hearing when someone puts their foot down.
 LBR, especially when that someone is a fresh, romantic interest.
 And by putting their foot down, this may be on something seemingly not-a-big-deal *to you*.
 In fact, you might even say this boundary wouldn’t exist *if they really liked you*.

-I can attest to this from personal experience.
-It was dreadfully annoying to have to have to overly explain my 12-hr, chaotic work schedule to a *new* romantic interest.
-Not only that but as to why I was unable to or didn’t always reply in a “timely” manner to their repetitive, *anxious*-like texts throughout the [work] day.
-In that sense I felt like it was wrong of me to honor my personal limits – not wanting to feel smothered by someone I just met and had fragile *feelings* for.
-Call it what you will – the situation may have been totally different if I was *head over heels* infatuated with this person, but that isn’t considered a “healthy” reason to overlook or violate personal boundaries/limits, either.
+In that sense I felt like it was wrong of me to honor my personal limits – not wanting to feel smothered by someone I just met and had juvenile and fragile *feelings* for.
+Call it what you will – the situation may have been totally different if I was *head over heels* infatuated with this person from the start, but that isn’t considered a “healthy” reason to overlook or violate personal boundaries and limits, either.

 [Related Read: Thanks to Hookup Culture, dating is now ruined]

-THEREFORE, if they did – in some fashion – reinforce a boundary (especially more than once) or address their limit to you, to which you either failed to acknowledge or respect, and they went no contact…they’re not ghosting you.
 And that’s just it – a boundary violation destroyed my interest in someone.
-And by addressing that boundary I was also establishing my limit, yet they didn’t ask for clarity or have any respect for what was brought to attention.
 There are certainly times when our limits are reached, where maintaining our internal peace is more important than having to over-explain ourselves to someone we hardly know beyond the surface.

-They asked for space
+They spelled out their need for space

-But, more often than not, I experienced dating individuals where I felt my space was denied, violated, devalued, or disrespected.
+When I was dating, as an adult seeking a relationship, space was a huge thing for me.
+Though more often than not, I experienced dating individuals where I felt my space was denied, violated, devalued, or disrespected.
 And when that occurred, or failed to resolve itself, I lost interest real quick.
-So if/when I had to request or demand space in a position where it wasn’t being considered or respected naturally or willingly, I had basically moved on at that point.
-Like I said, if I actually *wanted* a free weekend to myself….more than likely it’s because I really wasn’t interested in him.
-That’s not to say I wasn’t capable of honoring my boundaries of personal space with someone I truly liked….I just wasn’t always inclined [wanting] to.
+So if/when I had to request or demand space in a position where it wasn’t being considered or respected naturally or willingly, I would have moved on.

 The Breakup Workbook Journal